-Conducting a regular risk assessment is an integral part of any organization’s overall risk management program — and sometimes even a legal requirement, depending on your industry, contractual obligations, or the number of persons you employ.
+Conducting a regular risk assessment is an integral part of any organization’s overall risk management plan.
+It’s sometimes even a legal requirement, depending on your industry, contractual obligations, or the number of people you employ.

 Typically, risk assessments involve this five-step process:

-- Evaluating risk (severity and likelihood) and establishing suitable precautions.
+- Perform risk analysis and establish suitable precautions.

-- Implementing control measures and recording your findings.
+- Implement security control measures and record your findings.

 A security risk assessment is a specific type of risk assessment that focuses on information security risks posed by the applications and technologies an organization uses or develops.

-In cybersecurity, the terms “hazard” and “accident” are exchanged for “threat” and “vulnerability,” and their definitions are more specific to cybersecurity risk management:
+In cybersecurity, we use the terms “threat” and “vulnerability” to refer to security weaknesses, and their definitions are more specific to cybersecurity risk management:

-- A threat typically involves a malicious act — ransomware, a virus, a denial-of-service attack, or a data breach – that aims to destroy data, inflict harm, or disrupt operations.
+- A threat typically involves a malicious act – malware, a virus, a denial-of-service attack, or a data breach – that aims to destroy data, inflict harm, or disrupt operations.

-Completing a security risk assessment is not only important for cybersecurity, but also for regulatory compliance.
-The Sarbanes-Oxley Act (SOX) and the Health Information Portability and Accountability Act (HIPAA) both require periodic security risk assessments.
+Completing a security risk assessment is crucial not only for cybersecurity but also for regulatory compliance.
+For example, the Sarbanes-Oxley Act (SOX) and HIPAA require periodic security risk assessments.